voidrc/Shadow-Archive/README.md

 If you've got notes, write-ups, or interesting cyber nonsense, feel free to PR.
 Just:
 - Keep it original (no copy-pasta from other blogs)
 - Credit sources if you're referencing tools or research
-- Markdown only — `.voidrc` hates bloated formats
+- Markdown only — Archive hates bloated formats

 > ⚠️ This is not a platform for SEO garbage, clickbait, or generic tech tips.
 This is a digital fortress of curiosity, malice, and markdown.